BOJ seen holding fire, may offer somber view of economy

 Slowing exports, worsening business sentiment and soft capital spending are challenging the central bank's view that the world's third-largest economy will recover early next year.

+In a sign of the growing pain from the global slowdown, Japan's exports fell at their fastest annual pace in six months in November with shipments to Asia declining on weak demand for semiconductor chips and digital cameras.

-But the BOJ feels conditions have not worsened enough to warrant an immediate policy response, having eased policy two months ago with an increase in its asset buying programme.
+But the BOJ feels conditions have not worsened enough to warrant an immediate policy response, having eased policy two months ago with an increase in its asset buying program.

 With no end in sight to the euro zone debt woes, the BOJ also wants to save its ammunition in case it needs to fight a renewed yen spike or any contagion from Europe next year.